upb-lea/gym-electric-motor/README.md

-# Gym Electric Motor
+# Gym Electric Motor (GEM)

-The gym-electric-motor package is a software toolbox for the simulation of different electric motors.
+The gym-electric-motor (GEM) package is a software toolbox for the simulation of different electric motors.
 The toolbox is built upon the [OpenAI Gym Environments](https://gym.openai.com/) for reinforcement learning.
 Therefore, the toolbox is especially designed for running reinforcement learning algorithms to train agents to control electric motors.